 Students at Furman have a serious responsibility to uphold academic integrity by behaving honorably in their own academic work and by promoting academic integrity among their peers.
 If students are uncertain about what constitutes plagiarism or any other form of academic dishonesty, it is their obligation to consult with faculty members so they fully understand what is expected.

-For more information about academic integrity at Furman, students should consult with the Associate Academic Dean, the student handbook, or www.furman.edu/integrity.
+For more information about academic integrity at Furman, students should consult the Student Handbook or visit www.furman.edu/integrity.

 Requirements for the Bachelor’s Degree